NoOPeEKS/DataNvim/.github/README.md

 # DataNvim
-DataNvim is a Neovim setup prepared for Data Science and to easily run code and interact with Jupyter Notebooks without ever leaving your terminal.
+DataNvim is a custom Neovim distribution prepared for Data Science and to easily run code and interact with Jupyter Notebooks without ever leaving your terminal.
 It also provides a well structured config that makes it an easy starting point to extend it as you want.

 ![DataNvim](https://github.com/NoOPeEKS/DataNvim/assets/73296276/4c22d6bd-e8fe-4151-a18f-05694a0154c2)